Staff & Board

 bsulkin@peer.org

-Barry is a Volunteer State native and former Chief of Enforcement and Compliance for the Tennessee Department of Environment & Conservation (TDEC).
-Barry contacted PEER more than a year prior to the opening of the office, urging PEER’s immediate involvement in helping state employees stand up for resource protection in the face of intense political pressure.
-“In my experience as a state employee, at times factors other than science dictated what was supposed to be purely an environmental decision,” says Sulkin.
+Barry is a Volunteer State native and former Chief of Enforcement and Compliance for the Division of Water Pollution Control of the Tennessee Department of Environment & Conservation (TDEC).
+Barry contacted PEER over a year before joining the organization, inquiring about PEER’s involvement in helping environmental agency employees stand up for resource protection in the face of political pressure.
+Barry worked for TDEC from 1976 to 1990, leaving shortly after testifying that the agency had issued an illegal permit, and surviving an unsuccessful attempt at civil service expulsion.
+Since then, he has created an extensive private practice as an investigator and scientist serving citizen groups and others on a wide range of water quality issues.
+His more than 40 years of experience in resource management, in both state and federal service as well as private practice, are being put to good use by PEER.
+“In my experience as an agency employee, at times factors other than science dictated what was supposed to be purely an environmental decision,” says Sulkin.
 “PEER’s ‘anonymous activism’ offers a way for good employees to stay within the system by giving them a completely safe channel to communicate with their real employer – the public.”
-Barry worked for TDEC from 1976 – 1990, leaving shortly after testifying that the agency had issued an illegal permit.
-Since then, he has created an extensive private practice as an investigator and scientist serving citizen groups and others on a wide range of water quality issues.
-His more than 25 years of experience in Tennessee resource management, both in state service and private practice, are being put to good use by PEER.

 Colleen Teubner